chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "PROJECT NOTE": "IntelliJ Platform API availability depends on platformVersion in gradle.properties; validate replacements against it.", "NEW INSTRUCTION": "WHEN deprecation fix requires unknown replacement API THEN inspect warned lines, then search project for replacement symbol before editing"
 }

+[2025-12-09 23:32] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "run full test suite",
+    "MISSING STEPS": "-",
+    "BOTTLENECK": "Gradle/IDE test environment instability when executing the entire suite.", "PROJECT NOTE": "Using fake SMTestProxy trees is sufficient; no need to involve TestTreeView.", "NEW INSTRUCTION": "WHEN verifying added tests THEN run only the specific test class or method" }